Linear Dynamic Analysis using Shear Deformable Frame Element

 6. Newmark Method for Direct Time Integration

-The dynamic equilibrium equation of the structure considering seismic excitation and P-Delta load effect at time t+1 can be written by
+The dynamic equilibrium equation of the structure, considering seismic excitation and P-Delta load effect at time t+1 can be written by

 (6.1)

-Applying Newmark integration sceme with
+Applying the Newmark integration scheme with

 turns (Oechsner, 2021) into a simple first order equation in terms of